 Topical vitamin C improves the skin’s resiliency giving it a firmer and smoother appearance it also calms and hydrate skin protecting it from environmental damage which impacts on how the skin looks and feels.

 Vitamin E is known important for the proper function of many organs in the body, including the skin and is known to accelerate the skin’s healing process.
 Vitamin E reduces UV-induced photodamage and decreases the risk of skin cancers, due to its ability to absorb UV light.
-However for the best results should be used in conjunction with vitamin C, which stabilizes and regenerates vitamin E. This makes them a great duo to mitigate against UV damage.
+However for the best results should be used in conjunction with vitamin C, which stabilizes and regenerates vitamin E. This makes them a great duo to mitigate UV damage.

 Best for Moisturizing

-Vitamin E does a little of everything and is a potent anti-inflammatory agent keeps skin soft and supple and is key yo prevent scar formation.
+Vitamin E does a little of everything and is a potent anti-inflammatory agent that keeps skin soft and supple and is key to prevent scar formation.

 What it does:

-Vitamin E protects the from oxidative stress caused by UV light exposure.
+Vitamin E protects them from oxidative stress caused by UV light exposure.

 VITAMIN B3 –NIACINAMIDE

 Niacinamide is a powerful antioxidant that improves the skin’s texture and tone.
 It can is used to treat skin conditions like rosacea and acne without any adverse reactions and can be combined with vitamins A and C, retinol and hydroxy acids to boost their performance.